splunk/splunk-sdk-python/README.md

 For more information, see [Splunk Enterprise SDK for Python](https://dev.splunk.com/enterprise/docs/devtools/python/sdk-python/) on the Splunk Developer Portal.

-## Get started with the Splunk SDK for Python
+## Get started with the Splunk Enterprise SDK for Python

-The Splunk SDK for Python contains library code and examples that show how to programmatically interact with the Splunk platform for a variety of scenarios including searching, saved searches, data inputs, and many more, along with building complete applications.
+The Splunk Enterprise SDK for Python contains library code and examples that show how to programmatically interact with the Splunk platform for a variety of scenarios including searching, saved searches, data inputs, and many more, along with building complete applications.

 ### Requirements

-Here's what you need to get going with the Splunk SDK for Python.
+Here's what you need to get going with the Splunk Enterprise SDK for Python.

-* Python
+* Python 2.7+ and Python 3.

-  The Splunk SDK for Python requires Python 2.7+ and Python 3.
-The Splunk SDK for Python has been tested with Python v2.7 and v3.5.
+  The Splunk Enterprise SDK for Python has been tested with Python v2.7 and v3.5.

-* Splunk
+* Splunk Enterprise

-  If you haven't already installed Splunk, download it [here](http://www.splunk.com/download).
+  If you haven't already installed Splunk Enterprise, download it [here](http://www.splunk.com/download).
   For more information, see the Splunk Enterprise [_Installation Manual_](https://docs.splunk.com/Documentation/Splunk/latest/Installation).

-* Splunk SDK for Python
+* Splunk Enterprise SDK for Python

-  Get the Splunk SDK for Python from [PyPI](https://pypi.org/project/splunk-sdk/).
+  Get the Splunk Enterprise SDK for Python from [PyPI](https://pypi.org/project/splunk-sdk/).
 If you want to contribute to the SDK, clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-python).

 ### Install the SDK

-Use the following commands to install the Splunk SDK for Python libraries in different ways.
+Use the following commands to install the Splunk Enterprise SDK for Python libraries in different ways.
 However, it's not necessary to install the libraries to run the examples and unit tests from the SDK.

 Use `easy_install`: